Moving Average

 Exponential Moving Average Calculation

-Exponential moving averages (EMAs) minimise latency by giving current values greater weight.
+Exponential moving averages (EMAs) minimize latency by giving current values greater weight.
 The number of periods in the moving average determines the weighting applied to the most recent price.
 EMAs vary from conventional moving averages in that the EMA calculation for a current day is based on the EMA computations for all previous days.
 To compute a somewhat accurate 10-day EMA, you’ll need significantly more than 10 days of data.

 In three phases, an exponential moving average is computed (EMA).
 Calculate the initial EMA value’s simple moving average first.
 Because an exponential moving average (EMA) must start somewhere, the first computation employs a simple moving average as the EMA from the prior period.
 Calculate the weighting multiplier second.
 Third, using the price, the multiplier, and the preceding period’s EMA value, compute the exponential moving average for each day between the original EMA value and today.
 For a 10-day EMA, use the calculation below.